skkusal/RSFuzz/README.md

 ## Installation

 We recommend using a Docker image for quick and easy installation.
+For more details about the installation process, please check `Dockerfile`.

 ```bash
 $ docker pull {}